Understanding and Applying Animal Units

 *includes pregnancy, lactation and calf to weaning and accounts for reproductive rate (i.e. is average of all females in age group)

-These AE ratings can then be used to estimate approximate annual dry matter intakes by class by multiplying the AE rating by the relevant intake constant per AE, this is detailed in the Standard Herd AE and Intake Tables.
+These AE ratings can then be used to estimate approximate annual dry matter intakes by class by multiplying the AE rating by the relevant intake constant per AE, this is detailed in the Cattle AE and Intake Tables (by age).